How to Decorate Sugar Cookies with Your Kids

 As my daughter said, the coloring part can get messy.
 Her own fingers were blue, as well as a spot on her leg, somehow.
 One second of food coloring in a child’s hands is one second too long (as I learned).

 I recommend grown-ups use the food coloring.
 Let the kids pick out their colors and have fun mixing colors together—once the coloring is already safely in the icing.

 For simplicity’s sake, the dipping method for icing cookies is likely your best bet with kids.
 Dip the tops of your cookies in the icing and lift them up and out.
 Since royal icing hardens fairly quickly, you may have to mix in a spoonful of water or two to thin it out as you go.
 You can also hand the kids small rubber spatulas for smoothing on icing, if that works better for them.

 My daughter used orange frosting, crushed Oreo cookies and a single red sprinkle on top to form “Volcano Island” cookies.
 When the kids are in charge of their creations, you never know what you’re going to get.
 And that might be the best part!

 How to Set up a Decoration Bar

+Before I begin decorating my cookies, I organize all the things I need in one place.
 I brought my plain cookies to the table on a cooling rack, followed by different colors of icing in high-sided toddler plates.
 These make for easy dipping and won’t shatter if they’re bumped off of the table.

 Set out small bowls for sprinkles, crushed cookies or nuts, sparkling sugar or crushed candies within easy reach.
 Work with what you have in the pantry here.